My Last Tests with 900 and 1000H iso

 Overview of Script Operation

-1) Delete all partitions in sda1.
+As an overview, here is what the script will do:1) Delete all partitions in sda1.
 Then create one primary partition, and format it.
 [Note: This is for to correct any errors in the partition table and filesystem.
 The original script from Asus will fail in such cases.]

 2) Dump the Linux system image to the 1st SSD (MBR and sda1).